Opentrons/Protocols/protocols/omega_biotek_magbind_totalpure_NGS/README.md

 This kit is widely used in NGS cleanup for its affordability and simplicity.
 It is also well-adapted for nucleic acid size selection by varying bead ratios for  the  isolation  of  a  wide  array  of  fragment  sizes.
 For more detailed information on how to use this protocol, please see our [Application Note](https://s3.amazonaws.com/opentrons-protocol-library-website/Technical+Notes/Omega_Application_Note.pdf).

+Please note this protocol is currently being updated.

 ---

 ---